rustielin/Blockchain-Notes/note5.md

 explain in depth the design and mechanics behind Bitcoin mining, taking into account various mining incentives.

-Recap: What a Miner Does {#recap-what-a-miner-does .unnumbered}
+Recap: What a Miner Does
 ========================

 In a nutshell, a Bitcoin miner accomplishes the following six tasks: